linq2js/storion/README.md

 ## Why Storion?

+**Simple at first.
+Powerful as you grow.**

+Start with basic stores and direct mutations.
+As your app grows, layer in async state, effects, dependency injection, and middleware — all without rewriting existing code.

 **Read state → Storion tracks it.
 State changes → Only affected components re-render.**

 No manual selectors.
 No over-rendering.
 Just write natural code.